Relics associated with Jesus

 A number of alleged relics associated with Jesus have been displayed throughout the history of Christianity.
 While some individuals believe in the authenticity of Jesus relics, others doubt their validity.
 For instance, the sixteenth-century philosopher Erasmus wrote about the proliferation of relics, and the number of buildings that could be constructed from wooden relics claimed to be from the crucifixion cross of Jesus.
 Similarly, at least thirty Holy Nails were venerated as relics across Europe in the early 20th century.
 Part of the relics are included in the so-called Arma Christi ("Weapons of Christ"), or the Instruments of the Passion.

-Some relics, such as remnants of the crown of thorns, receive only a modest number of pilgrims, while others, such as the Shroud of Turin, receive millions of pilgrims, including Pope John Paul II, Pope Benedict XVI, and Pope Francis.
+Some of the relics, such as remnants of the crown of thorns, receive only a modest number of pilgrims, while others, such as the Shroud of Turin, receive millions of pilgrims, including Pope John Paul II, Pope Benedict XVI, and Pope Francis.

-As Christian teaching generally states that Christ ascended into heaven corporeally, there are few bodily relics apart from those described as being removed or expelled from Christ's body prior to his ascension, such as the Holy Foreskin of Jesus or the blood of the Oviedo Shroud.
+As Christian teachings generally state that Christ ascended into heaven corporeally, there are few bodily relics apart from those described as being removed or expelled from Christ's body prior to his ascension, such as the Holy Prepuce or the blood of the Oviedo Shroud.